-We are exposed to fair value interest rate risk in relation to fixed rate pledged bank deposits, bank borrowings and interest-bearing loans from a related party.
-We are also exposed to cash flow interest rate risk in relation to variable-rate bank balances.
+We are exposed to fair value interest rate risk in relation to fixed rate pledged bank deposits, bank borrowings, finance lease and interest-bearing loans from a related party.
+We are also exposed to cash flow interest rate risk in relation to variable-rate bank balances and bank borrowings.
 We currently do not have an interest rate hedging policy to mitigate the interest rate risk.
 Our management monitors our interest rate exposure and will consider hedging significant interest rate risk should the need arise.